4 Employee Personality Types: Understanding and Managing Different Personalities in the Workplace

 Understanding and managing different personalities at work is a vital skill to create an effective team.

-But we all tend to make the mistake that others interact and think the same way we do, it's called a false conscious bias.
-As a leader, it’s expected that you must treat everyone equally, but the golden rule is wrong.
+But we all tend to make the mistake that others interact and think the same way we do; this is called a false conscious bias.
+As a leader, it's expected that you must treat everyone equally, but the golden rule is wrong.

 We need to treat others the way they want to be treated, which means that what works for one person may not work for another, but you have to differentiate between the two as a manager.

-By understanding your team's different personalities, you will learn how to work effectively with each of the individuals mastering how to energize them, communicate with them, and bring them together as a unit.
+By understanding your team's different personalities, you will learn how to work effectively with each individual, mastering how to energize them, communicate with them, and bring them together as a unit.

 Use this article as your guide to help you understand and master the different personalities on your team.